EmT7/Employee-Tracker/README.md

-# Employee-Tracker
+# Employee Tracker

-## Homework Challenge #12-SQL Employee tracker using content management systems
+## Homework Challenge #12 Univeristy of Oregon Bootcamp-SQL Employee tracker using content management systems

 ## User Story
 As a business owner